-e) Leasing
+e) LEASING

-In accordance with IFRS 16 - "Leases" effective as from January 1, 2019, after the reporting date, the Bank amended its accounting policies in order to regulate the accounting treatment of leases.
+In accordance with IFRS 16 - Leasing effective January 1, 2019, after the balance sheet date, the Bank amended accounting policies to regulate the accounting treatment of leases.

-A lease is a contract or a part of contract whereby the lessor (the legal owner of an asset) conveys to the lessee (the user of the asset) the right to use an asset for an agreed period of time in exchange for a consideration.
+A lease is an agreement whereby the lessor (the legal owner of an asset) conveys to the lessee (the user of the asset) the right to use an asset for an agreed period of time in return for a payment or series of payments.

 For each lease contract, the Bank assesses whether the contract contains elements of a lease.
-The Bank assesses whether the contract identifies the asset and whether the Bank has the right to control the use of identified assets for a specified period of time.
+The Bank assesses whether the contract identifies the asset and whether the Bank has the right to control the use of identifiable assets for a specified period of time.